scuzzydude/asimov/asimov.md

 Why will the rich consent to this exchange?
 Someone, most likely their children, will inform them what happened the last go round where societies primed for social change intersected with a very high level of income inequality between the superrich and the masses.
 And, no, I'm not talking about Occupy Wall Street.
 The part of history I'm talking about was way less fun.

 Maybe I'm being hyperbolic, but here's what I know.
-People get real pissed off at inequality, and that last time it was about income, it led to a lot of bad times for many people.
+People get real angry at inequality, and that last time it was about income, it led to a lot of bad times for many people.
 Back then, they reported about the privileged using newsletters printed with hand-presses out of secret basements and had people hand them off to each other in back alleyways.
 Today people, all people, have phones with cameras.
 A flame becomes a raging wildfire with sound of a digital shutter.
 I'm pretty sure this is in the billionaire handbook, 2021 edition, chapter one, "be careful around people with phones."
 Unfortunately, reading itself doesn't seem to have been a prerequisite for billionaire school, as chapter two is "don't share your thoughts on Twitter."

 Responsibility for genius is what we will value.
 Peacefully, in a manner that is equitable to all people.
 In a voluntary way.
 You can pass down responsibility through your family, or collectively, it's your choice, whatever you think is better for the appreciation of human genius.
 With responsibility comes accountability.
 If your motivationally challenged grandson inherits the scoot control of a Picasso and uses it for wall decoration for his semi-housetrained wild Peruvian llama's room, history is going to blame you, archetypical billionaire.
 Bad boy, failed at the social contract.
 Forgotten by the history of genius.
 But we're good, as long as you participated in the responsibility trade, even if only in vanity.
 We captured the digitized version on the scoot-chain, not lost forever, just not properly appreciated.

 Art lovers, the billionaires are going to fund a new renaissance in the arts in exchange for a social contract with the masses not to repeat the past 200 hundred years of revolving bloody revolutions throughout the civilized world.
 Art professional, you're going to be busy.
 And woke, too.
 Right on.
 You were right to study liberal arts.
 And lawyers be busy, too.
 Creating value for society, just like all lawyers do.

 Here\'s the thing.
 True genius may have a global reach, but unfound genius is local.
 Billionaires travel straight from the lobby of their penthouses to the air stairs of their Gulfstreams.
-Mere millionaires have to pass through the thriving masses in the terminal on their way to the first-class lounge.
+Mere millionaires pass through the thriving masses in the terminal on their way to the first-class lounge.
 Most millionaires wouldn't notice the frumpy looking girl with flowers in her hair sketching out beautiful pictures of children and giving them away to the kids with their parent's permission.
 But if billionaires start competing over un-found genius, they might.
-Hell, some millionaires might invest in Ms. Frumpys scoot just so they can name drop the discovery with their millionaires friends and work into the conversation how green they are by flying commercial.
+Hell, some millionaires might invest in Ms. Frumpy's scoot just so they can name drop the discovery with their millionaire friends and work into the conversation how green they are by flying commercial.
 Hell, we could save the planet, one millionaire at time.
 Just don't expect them to sit next to her on the plane in coach.
 There are limits.

 Millionaires playing the short game pass their discoveries along to the billionaires.
 Long game millionaires carry some genius or (more likely) vanity responsibly and might end up billionaires themselves.
 The rest of us, well, the rest of us don't need to even go to the airport to find genius, they're all around.
-The waitress with the radical self-designed tats, the graveyard shift gas station attendant working on the Great American Novel, the Pizza delivery boy in the Rush T-Shirt who blasts his homemade flavor for prog-rock while backing out your driveway.
+The waitress with the radical self-designed tats, the graveyard shift gas station attendant working on the Great American Novel, the Pizza delivery boy in the Rush T-Shirt who blasts his homemade flavor for prog-rock while screeching out your driveway.
 Well, not everybody.

 There you have it, The Art of the Deal.
-I read a book about deal-making with billionaires back when I was a teenager, so trust me, I know what I'm talking about.
+I read a book about deal-making with billionaires back when I was young, so trust me, I know what I'm talking about.

 Everybody wins.
 No blood.
 And it's all done on a blockchain, so there's less paperwork.